ome/omero-documentation/contributing/editing-docs.rst

 as long as you have Sphinx and ant installed.
 There is further information on getting these set up and on build targets in the README.

-Building/Reviewing PRs via the CI
+Building/reviewing PRs via the CI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once a PR is open, you can build it for review using the :jenkinsjob:`CONTRIBUTING-merge-docs` job on the Jenkins CI.
-Staging documentation is no longer deployed at a URL but you can download them as a zip for review with the correct styling by going to the workspace folder in the job.
+Staging documentation is no longer deployed at a URL but you can download it as a zip for review with the correct styling by going to the workspace folder in the job.